APISuite/apisuite-marketplace-extension/README.md

 ### How to use

-Generate a migration: `npx knex migrate:make --migrations-directory ./migrations create-table -x ts`
+Generate a migration: `npx knex migrate:make --migrations-directory ./migrations create-table`